-Welcome to the PDSA Media and PR Centre, where journalists and researchers can find out all of the latest news and information from the UK’s leading veterinary charity.
+Welcome to the PDSA Press Office, where journalists can find out all of the latest news and information from the UK’s largest veterinary charity.

 Need a vet to comment on an animal story hitting the headlines?
 Looking for a friendly, well-informed vet or nurse to take part in a pet series?
 You’re in the right place.
 There are 48 PDSA Pet Hospitals across the UK, all with experienced and passionate spokespeople who can talk on a wide range of subjects, from fat pets to cloning, dog attacks to disease prevention.